CaashApp/plaid-sdk-laravel/docs/CONTRIBUTING.md

    that relate to your submission.
 You don't want to duplicate effort.
 2. Fork the project
 3. Create your feature branch (`git checkout -b feat/amazing_feature`)
-4. Commit your changes (`git commit -m 'feat: add amazing_feature'`) Plaid SDK for Laravel uses [conventional commits](https://www.conventionalcommits.org), so please follow the specification in your commit messages.
+4. Commit your changes (`git commit -m 'feat: add amazing_feature'`) Plaid sdk for Laravel uses [conventional commits](https://www.conventionalcommits.org), so please follow the specification in your commit messages.
 5. Push to the branch (`git push origin feat/amazing_feature`)
 6. [Open a Pull Request](https://github.com/caashapp/plaid-sdk-laravel/compare?expand=1)